-Notes: maximum PFD should be considered within airport in places where aircraft are likely to be positioned and calculated at height of 10 m above local ground level.
+Notes: the maximum PFD should be considered within airport in places where aircraft are likely to be positioned and calculated at height of 10 m above local ground level.

+[Editors note.
+Further guidance may need to be provided on the propagation model and clutter to be used in calculating the PFD.
+The time percentage associated with the propagation model may be considered to be for attenuation not exceeded for 20% of time, e.g., equating to long term propagation conditions, to avoid the need to consider short term propagation enhancements.]

 Recommended time lines in the application of Phase 1 limits and the transition to Phase 2 protection limits.

-[Editor’s note: the following text has been suggested based on the text from the report of FSMP WG7, the ICAO and ASRI responses to the publication consultation of draft new Report 299, as well text currently included in draft new Report 299.]

-ICAO FSMP views that it is imperative the Phase 1 PFD limits protect existing aviation equipment and the transition to Phase 2 PFD limits be conducted at a date that is supportable by aviation equipage schedules.
-Member States should discuss appropriate timelines for protection measures with their national aeronautical industries (including the airlines and their trade bodies) to assess the potential impact, cost and best way forward, so that they can take the appropriate steps with no unnecessary delay to reduce the duration of the Phase 1 PFD limits to an acceptable and reasonable timeframe.
+It is important the Phase 1 PFD limits protect existing aviation equipment and the transition to Phase 2 PFD limits be conducted at a date that is supportable by aviation equipage schedules.
+Member States should discuss appropriate timelines for protection measures with their national aeronautical industries (including the airlines and their trade bodies) to assess the potential impact, cost and the best way forward, so that they can take the appropriate steps with no unnecessary delay to reduce the duration of the Phase 1 PFD limits to an acceptable and reasonable timeframe.

-By way of general guidance, it is recognised the longstanding position of airlines and operators has been to accommodate updates to aircraft systems as part of the natural lifecycle of airframes and avionics.
+By way of general guidance, it is recognised that the longstanding position of airlines and operators has been to accommodate updates to aircraft systems as part of the natural lifecycle of airframes and avionics.
 Such a timeframe is normally between 20-30 years for each aircraft, given the significant capital cost of purchasing or changing an operational aircraft.
 Any changes to aeronautical L-band satellite communication equipment requires updates to the performance standards, procedures, regulations and guidelines which govern air transport.
 Design of new equipment must be developed to the new aviation standards and be certified as safe for use by a competent authority.
 Once new equipment design has been certified, it has to be incorporated into the production of new aircraft for line-fit delivery, mandated for installation and made available to the airline industry.
 For retrofit installations, a supplementary type certificate (STC) must be obtained from EASA/FAA for each type and variant of aircraft.
 Currently there are no certified aeronautical L-band satcom terminals available that comply with the new receiver blocking requirement of -30 dBm from mobile-base station transmissions at 1 512-1 517 MHz.

 Conditions on unwanted emissions for mobile base station transmissions in the 1 492-1 517 MHz.

-To be developed.
-ITU-R WP 4C and 5D are studying this aspect.
+In addition to receiver blocking effects, there is a potential for interference associated with the unwanted emissions of IMT base stations.
+Hence, it is necessary to define the maximum level of unwanted emissions from IMT base station transmissions falling within an aeronautical MES receiver pass band.

-[Editor’s note: It is noted ECC Decision (17)06 has specified unwanted e.i.r.p density limits from base station transmissions, per sector in a multi-sector site, falling within the band 1 518- 1 520 MHz (of -0.8 dBm/MHz), and within the band 1 520-1 559 MHz (of -30 dBm/MHz), and with a maximum in band e.i.r.p of 58 dBm for base-station transmissions operating in band 1 512-1 517 MHz.
+It is noted that ECC has specified unwanted e.i.r.p density limits from base station transmissions, per sector in a multi-sector site, falling within the band 1 518- 1 520 MHz of -0.8 dBm/MHz, and within the band 1 520-1 559 MHz of -30 dBm/MHz, and with a maximum in band e.i.r.p of 58 dBm per cell for base-station transmissions operating in band 1 512-1 517 MHz.